-Since I have an abundance of beautiful red tomatoes in my garden right now, I decided to prepare a little 'white and red' for dinner also - grilled sea scallops with caprese-style tomatoes.
+Since I have an abundance of beautiful red tomatoes in my garden right now, I decided to prepare grilled sea scallops with caprese-style tomatoes.

-I also grilled some lovely red and white potatoes :) Stayed tuned this week ~ these will become my next Ode to a Tuber post!
+I also grilled some lovely red potatoes :)st!
 They were wonderful!

 The pure white scallops soon became...